How does shipping large packages work – and can it be profitable for retailers and logistics companies?

 Shipping large items and packages may seem daunting at first.
 But today, it’s possible with just a couple of adjustments to your shipping process and working with the right last mile carriers.

-Bringg’s last mile solutions help create efficient and cost-effective processes for shipping oversized items at scale.
-Explore our fleet and driver management applications, a hub of third party delivery providers, and a suite of solutions covering small and big box shipment to bring down your shipping costs and provide the ultimate experience for your customers.
+Bringg’s delivery management platform helps create efficient and cost-effective processes for shipping oversized items at scale.
+Explore our fleet and driver management applications, a hub of third party delivery providers, and a suite of solutions covering furniture, small and big box shipment to bring down your shipping costs and provide the ultimate experience for your customers.